JulienOrain/documentation/docs/guides/how-it-works/slo-reports/index.md

 ### Latency SLO

-A Latency SLO allows you to specify a threshold latency for a service and a target percentage.
-The percentage gives the target percentage of responses within that threshold latency.
+A Latency SLO allows you to specify a threshold latency for a service, a percentile and a target percentage.
+The percentage gives the target percentage of minutely percentile responses that should be within the threshold latency.
+[See Latency Percentile for more information][Percentile]

+[Percentile]: /docs/guides/slo/define-slos/#latency-percentile

 #### Measuring Latency SLOs